arturhayne/user-manager/Readme.md

 The rules to validate the user values are in the population fields.
 [More info](support/php-tech-test.pdf)

+## Front end Projec
+The front end project can be found in https://github.com/arturhayne/user-manager-app

 ## Changes
 It was added a new field in population_fields `is_unique_across_population` to validate if the field is unique across population.